Monday, February 22, 2010

 05 Turkey

 A: Turkey goes off the deep end.
-At least it’s different to everything else thus far.
-It’s 10 years or more too late, if there was ever a time for it.
+It’s 10 years or more too late, if there was ever a time for it,

 V: Melodrama!
 The audience is clearly up for some, and you’ve got to hand it to Pan: it’s not an easy song to sing.